 - Creating a responsible drinking culture in the workplace.

 Everyone in the workplace has health and safety responsibilities to ensure their own safety and the safety of those around them.
-The best way to stay safe is simple; refrain from illicit drug use, and drink responsibility, but most importantly always remember that drugs and alcohol are best left out of the workplace!
+The best way to stay safe is simple; refrain from illicit drug use and drink responsibly!